Departamento-de-Engenharia-Informatica/lei-24-s2-1dl-g121/docs/sprintA/us001/Readme.md

-# US001 - Register Skills
+# US001 - As a Human Resources Manager (HRM), I want to register skills that may be appointed to a collaborator.

 [Requirements Engineering](01.requirements-engineering/Readme.md)